Sharpening a Spindle Roughing Gouge

 Correct angle

 Spindle Roughing Gouges are typically angled between 35-44 degrees with 35 degrees being a very aggressive cutting edge and 44 degrees being less so.
 The reason I sharpen to 44 degrees is simply because I got used to that angle some time ago.
 I also favour a lower than normal Tool Rest height which works well with this angle.
-This allows me to turn with the tool at a more comfortable lower angle.
+This allows me to Turn with the tool at a more comfortable lower angle with my arm in a very strong position against any kicks or catches.
 For my students, this is also a much safer way to hold the tool while learning.
 For newbies, you can continue to follow the factory edge of the tool when sharpening although the factory will be slightly different to most sharpening jigs on the market today.

 Watch the video below for sharpening tips.
 I am new to video making as you can probably tell.
 I don't like being in the camera frame at all, maybe that will change over time but for now I find it easier to hear my mistakes rather than see and hear them :) My plan is to produce a video for each tool that I commonly use, hopefully people will watch them and hopefully learn something new.